oasdflkjo/semi-vibe-driver/README.md

 - Supports read and write operations
 - Enables control and monitoring of various device components

-## Development Methodology

-This project was developed using an LLM-assisted approach with Claude 3.7.

-The architecture was specifically selected to allow an LLM to edit and improve the code while maintaining a stable testing environment.
-This approach enables:

-- Rapid prototyping
-- Continuous validation against integration tests
-- Maintaining overall system stability during development

 ## Conclusion

 The Semi-Vibe-Driver project demonstrates a approach to driver development that leverages comprehensive testing and LLM-assisted coding.
 This methodology enables rapid development, making it an template framework for similar embedded systems projects.

 Altough the project goal was to create a driver for a imaginary device, the framework that was used is more valuable that the specific implementation of the driver.

-My current view on unit tests and integration tests in embedded systems is a bit wonky, i prefer much more integration tests over unit tests.
+My current view on unit tests and integration tests in embedded systems is a bit wonky, I prefer much more integration tests over unit tests.
 That way testing does not affect that acrchitectual decisions and at least reduces the amount of abstraction layers needed.
 Every codebase will have bugs and statistically having less code means less bugs.

 ## CI/CD with GitHub Actions